hogeschool/basecamp/readme.md

 ## Arch One:
 **Programming Elements**: In **Arch One** the following programming elements are covered:

-	- primitive data types: characters, strings, integer, float and booleans.
+	- primitive data types: character, string, integer, float and boolean.
 	- basic numerical operations: + , - , * , / , %
 	- simple user inputs and print formats.
-	- conditional statements: if-else statements
+	- boolean expressions and conditional statements: if-else statements
 	- loops: while and for.
 	- basic string processing: length, split, join, replace, join.